Disabled Parking in the City of Seattle

 If you have questions about obtaining or renewing a disabled parking permit, please contact the Washington State Department of Licensing:

-If you have comments or questions about Seattle on-street parking for disabled parking permits, please contact:
+If you have other comments or questions about Seattle on-street parking for disabled parking permits, please contact:

 Jonathan Williams at email@example.com or (206) 733-9026